 Women bleed land.

-Most of the attacks on womxn’s bodies executed under governmental policies happened in the periphery of the country and were executed in specific regions.
+Most of the attacks on women’s bodies executed under governmental policies were executed in specific regions.
 The four-piece series portrays some of the regions of Peru: Ayacucho, Junín and San Martín.
 The map of Lake Titicaca (instead of the region of Puno), with all the mythology that charges, defines the first verse of the song.

 In a conference held in the Alianza Francesa (Lima, Peru) in 2017, María Ysabel Cedano García, Demus director, pointed out the relations between eco-territorial conflicts and the high figures of violence against women.
 It seemed that everything happened in just some regions.
 Understanding the importance of these territories is key.